Living in a motorhome full time has become an increasingly popular lifestyle choice, offering freedom, adventure, and simplicity.

 What Are Some Challenging Aspects of Living in a Motorhome Full-time?

-There is an adjustment period while getting used to living on the road full-time in a motorhome, and below we’ve detailed some of the top challenging aspects:
+There is an adjustment period while getting used to motorhome living, and below we’ve detailed some of the top challenging aspects:

 - The Living Area is Small: The sun and beaches are very tantalising to the explorer and beach-lover, so sometimes it’s easy to forget that the home you’re bringing with you is much, much smaller than a stationary home or anything that you’re previously used to.
 Even though motorhomes do their best to make the space feel large, it does still take adjusting to living in such a small space.

 - Personal Space: Due to the smaller spaces and accommodation, managing your own personal space is difficult due to the fact that, if you’ve had an argument, you can’t just go to another room to cool off.
 Being gentle with your travelling partner’s boundaries, needs and personal space is important and makes the journey easier.